Where To Stay In Bali For Families, Solos Travellers and Couples

 Districts: There are 9 districts in Bali and 1 municipality (Denpasar)

 There are many reasons people want to come for a Bali holiday or to move to Bali long term.
 You might be looking for a rural break near picturesque rice terraces, or to explore exotic coffees and spices, or go snorkelling or diving at one of the nearby islands.
 You might just want to party!
-Here are the different areas of Bali in the most popular areas, with what to do and where to stay in Bali for each of them.
+Here are the different areas of Bali in the most popular areas, with what to do and where to stay in Bali for each of them (don’t forget to stay safe by checking out our guide to the Zika virus in Bali)

 Please Pin to share with others!